lkaba-pro/sentiment-analysis-on-webtoon-comments/README.md

 This repository contains a sentiment analysis project for the popular webcomic Lore Olympus.
 The notebook focuses on analyzing the emotional tone of text data associated with the series, providing insights into the sentiment trends across episodes.

 Project Overview
-The project is divided into several key sections:
+<hr>The project is divided into several key sections:

 1) Data Loading and Preparation: